GuruMaps/iOSManual/02-features.md

 ![](/assets/transit_point.png) — for transit points, ![](/assets/stop_point.png) — for stop points.

-To edit or delete the waypoint, just tap it on the map to bring up the pop-up menu:
+To edit or delete the point, just tap it on the map to bring up the pop-up menu:

 ![](/assets/route_editing_2.png)